LumbaLumbaDarat/CrimeMapsApps/README.md

 </p>

 # About
 Crime Maps Apps Android application, created using the Kotlin programming language.
-This application was made as one of the requirements for graduation from the Nusa Mandiri University Undergraduate Program.
+This application was made as one of the requirements for graduation from the Nusa Mandiri University Bachelor Program.